facebook pixel code for steps initiative

 • Remuneration: Placements are typically unpaid, as most individuals use placements to fulfill an academic requirement.
 However, STEPS does cover expenses such as: required training fees, travel, research materials, and for special projects offer honouraria.
 If any remuneration will be provided by STEPS, this would be outlined in the Placement Terms of Reference.

-Placement Opportunities
+Placement and Volunteer Opportunities

 STEPS offers a combination of ongoing placements, as well as those which are designed around a research or special project.
 Click the dropdown menus below to learn more about our current placement and project collaboration opportunities (Public Art Placements, Communications Placements, Social Enterprise Placements, Research Projects, Special Projects).